naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">TextStyles</span> | List&lt;String&gt; | Text formatting tags to apply.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">textStyles</span> | string list | Text formatting tags to apply.
 Angle brackets should be omitted, eg use `b` for &lt;b&gt; and `size=100` for &lt;size=100&gt;.
 Use `default` keyword to reset the style.
-printer | String | ID of the printer actor to use.
+printer | string | ID of the printer actor to use.
 Will use a default one when not provided.

 </div>